Signs and symptoms of mesothelioma

-The signs and symptoms of mesothelioma may vary depending on the location of the tumour.
-Other health conditions can cause the same symptoms as mesothelioma.
+The signs and symptoms of mesothelioma can vary depending on if the cancer starts in the pleura or peritoneum.
+Other health conditions can also cause the same symptoms as mesothelioma.

 Pleural mesothelioma

-The signs and symptoms of mesothelioma of the lung (pleural mesothelioma) include:
+Other signs and symptoms of pleural mesothelioma include:

 • aching or pain in the chest or lower back